simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Fixed the 'rememberenabled' config setting of the built-in IdP discovery.
   * Fixed a bug where code from external modules would run even though the module is explicitly enabled (#1463)
   * Fix unsolicited response with no RelayState (#1473)
-  * Fix statistics being logged despire a configured loglevel that excludes statistics.
+  * Fix statistics being logged despite a configured loglevel that excludes statistics.
   * Fixed an issue with the PHP session handler (#1480, #1350, #1478) causing superfluous log messages.
   * Fixed the MetaDataStorageHandlerPdo for MySQL backends (#1392)
   * Use getVersion instead of getStats to determine whether a memcache-server is up (#1528)